KevDonovan/salon/README.md

 # Ayesha Salon
 A professional and responsive website for a salon client.
-Showcass deals, employees, and lookbook of styles.
+Showcasing deals, employees, and lookbook of styles.
 Site deployment can be found [here](https://brookside-ayesha.netlify.app/)

 ![Gif of scrolling on website](https://raw.githubusercontent.com/KevDonovan/kevdonovan.github.io/main/images/salonGif.gif)